omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 **How to create/edit a config file**

-For instrctions on how to submit your own configs or make changes to existing config files please see [submit/update](#submit)
+For instructions on how to submit your own configs or make changes to existing config files please see [submit/update](#submit)

 *The [config_pmc.json](https://github.com/omicsNLP/Auto-CORPus/blob/main/configs/config_pmc.json) file is used as the example in this tutorial.*